Why don’t you use your next “holiday break” to start writing that book?

-For people who love writing or telling a story, this question is a no-brainer.
-Whether you’re staying at home or going away, why don’t you use your next holiday break to tell or write your story, then self-publish it as a book?
+Whether you’re staying at home or going away, why don’t you use your next holiday break to tell or write your story, or at least to get a start on writing your story?
+(Then, later on, you can publish or self-publish it as a book.)

 ‘But I am not a writer!’

 For example, you can sit with a typist (like me) and tell your story; they will type what you’re saying as you speak.
 Or you can ask someone to record you while you’re telling your stories then have the recordings typed up.
-Even though you have verbally told the story, not written it, you are still the author and the copyright owner of your story.
+Even though you have verbally told the story, not written it, you are still the storyteller, and can still be the author and the copyright owner of your story.